Connect with us

 Unheard Voices

-The husband was a good friend of the Mayor of Neptune and had a great relationship with a detective and the Captain of the police force.
+The husband was a good friend of the mayor of Neptune Township and had a great relationship with a detective and the captain of the police force.
 The husband was able to express his concerns with them.
-They were totally shocked that the couple was being harassed by racist cops in their unit.
+They were totally shocked that the family were harassed by racist cops in their unit.

-They were able to put a stop to some of the madness that the couple was going through.
-The husband truly thanks these instrumental people in his life that helped to put an end of the police harassment towards him.
+They were able to put a stop to some of the madness that the husband and family was going through.
+The husband thanked these instrumental people in his life that helped to put an end to the police harassment towards him.

 We at Unheard Voices try to relay stories like this to put communities and their bad police officers on blast.
 You have a voice here at Unheard Voices.
 Don’t be scared to tell your story.